-As a scientist, you will hypothesize and analyze complex geological processes.
-You'll study phenomena such as volcanoes, earthquakes, floods, and glaciers to see how they have given shape to the earth's great mountains and fertile prairies.
-Rocks and fossils will give you clues to the locations of natural resources and to the ways in which geoscientists can help society cope with natural disasters.
+As a geologist, you will hypothesize and analyze complex geological processes that affect society.
+You will study phenomena such as volcanoes, earthquakes, floods, and glaciers to see how they have given shape to the earth's great mountains and fertile prairies.
+Minerals, rocks and fossils will give you clues to the locations of natural resources, such as oil, gas, water, and fossil fuels.
+As a geologist, you will receive training on ways to help society cope with natural disasters and environmental issues.

-As an explorer, you participate in field expeditions throughout Tennessee, other regions of North America, and have the opportunity to travel abroad to experience geologic processes firsthand and where they occur.
-Fieldtrips to caves, mines, mountains, the coast, and other places will expose you to a world that you have often seen, but may have never truly known.
+As an explorer, you participate in numerous field expeditions throughout Tennessee, other regions of North America, and have the opportunity to travel abroad to experience geologic processes first-hand and where they occur.
+Geology is a field science.
+Fieldtrips to caves, mines, mountains, the coast, and travel throughout North America and internationally, will expose you to a world that you have often seen, but may have never truly known.

-Through these and other experiences, you will ultimately become a time-traveler and thus see the earth's grand evolution -- past, present, and future.
+Through the study of ancient mountain systems, layers of ancient sediments deposited during eons past, fossils preserved within these rocks, you will ultimately become a time-traveler and thus see the earth's grand evolution -- past, present, and future.

 The Geoscience-Geology degree concentration at The University of Tennessee at Martin is designed to introduce students to the many realms of this essential and dynamic scientific discipline.
 Whether it be through an introductory course on the geologic history of the earth or a degree-oriented curriculum, undergraduates have the opportunity to learn about concepts, processes, and analytical techniques that have real-world relevance and professional applications.